Projection evolution and quantum spacetime: Symmetries

-It follows from equation (\ref{eq:FOpTrans0}) that both probabilities are equal:
+Because $\Trace(AB)=\Trace(BA)$, it follows from the equation (\ref{eq:FOpTrans0}) that both probabilities are equal:

-The consequence of such symmetry for every step of the evolution is the fact that $g$ does not change the structure of the possible evolution paths, which means that the probability distribution of the potential evolution paths is conserved.
-In this case, the operations $g \in \Group{G}$ can also be interpreted as operations which transform among equivalent descriptions of a given model (covariance), or as the transformation between equivalent observers (a kind of ``relativity'').
+A consequence of such symmetry for every step of the evolution is the fact that the action of the group $\Group{G}$ does not change the probability structure of the possible evolution paths.